-The Council will work with the Horizons Regional Council and the New Zealand Historic Places Trust (Pourere Taonga) who also have functions and powers in recognising and protecting significant cultural values and sites.
+• The Council will work with the Horizons Regional Council and Heritage New Zealand (Pourere Taonga) who also have functions and powers in recognising and protecting significant cultural values and sites.

 (The ability of Council to assess impacts and provide protection will be constrained by the extent of its knowledge about these values and sites.
 It is therefore important to ensure that a workable system for access information is established.
-Continued dialogue between the Council and Tāngata Whenua, through lwi authorities is considered to be necessary to better understand the issues and values.
+Continued dialogue between the Council and Tāngata Whenua, is considered to be necessary to better understand the issues and values.
 The importance of respecting the confidentiality of certain information is also understood).

-Issue 1.4 DEVELOPMENT BY IWI AND HAPŪ
+ISSUE 1.4 DEVELOPMENT BY IWI AND HAPŪ

-Providing for development by Iwi and hapū that enhances their social, cultural and economic well-being while sustainably managing the environment.
+Providing for development by lwi and hapū that enhances their social, cultural and economic well-being while sustainably managing the environment.